-After your tour, it's a short drive over to San Angel, a lovely neighborhood known for its cobblestone streets, cute shops and art markets.
+After your tour, it's a short drive over to San Angel, a lovely neighbourhood known for its cobblestone streets, cute shops and art markets.

 Have a Mezcal tasting at Mezcal El Bueno

-After lunch, don't miss the hole-in-the-wall Mezcal shop in the same building that sells some of the best artisanal Mezcal in the city.
+After lunch, don't miss this hole-in-the-wall Mezcal shop in the same building as Bistro 83.
+Mezcal El Bueno sells some of the best artisanal Mezcal in the city.
 You can have a great conversation and will learn about the process by which the wild agave plants (not farmed) are found and processed into the quintessential Mexican spirit.

 Shop the Saturday Bazaar